-7.7 Preparation of Financial Statements with adjustments
+7.8 Preparation of Financial Statements with adjustments

-7.7.1 Statements of Income and Comprehensive Income
+7.8.1 Statements of profit or loss and other comprehensiveIncome

 - a.
 Explain how accounting concepts apply to revenue and expenses. - b.
-Calculate revenue, cost of sales, gross profit, profit for the year, and total

-- comprehensive income from given information. - c.
-Prepare a statement of income and statement of comprehensive income from given information. - d.
-Make necessary year-end adjustments to be incorporated in the income statement - e.
+Calculate revenue, cost of sales, grossprofit, profit for the year, and total comprehensive income from giveninformation. - c.
+Prepare statement of profit or loss and other comprehensive income from given information. - d.
+Make necessary year-end adjustments to be incorporated in the income statement

+- e.
 Disclose items of income and expenditure in the statement of income. - f.
-Identify items requiring separate disclosure on the face of the statement of income. - g.
-Describe the usefulness of statement of income and statement of comprehensive income to users of accounting information.

-7.7.2 Statement of Financial Position
+Identify items requiring separatedisclosure on the face of the statement of income. - g.
+Describe the usefulness of statement of income and statement of profit or loss and other comprehensive income to users of accounting information. - 7.7.2 Statement of Financial Position Learners will be able to: - a.

-- a.
 Recognize how the accounting equation and business entity convention underlie the statement of financial position. - b.
 Understand the nature of reserves. - c.
 Identify and report reserves in a company statement of financial position. - d.
-Prepare a statement of financial position from given information. - e.
+Prepare a statement of financial positionfrom given information. - e.
 Incorporate year-end adjustments in the statement of financial position - f.
 Explain why the heading retained earnings appear in a - g.
 Company statement of financial position - h.
 Describe the usefulness of statement of financial position to users of accounting information.

-7.8 Incomplete Records Learners will be able to:
+7.9 Incomplete Records Learners will be able to:

-a.
-Explain and apply techniques used in incomplete record situations:

-- b.
-Accounting equation and comparison of net worth method - c.
-Ledger accounts to calculate missing figures - d.
-Cash and/or bank summaries - e.
-Profit percentages to calculate missing figures.

-7.9 Non Profit Making Organizations Learners will be able to:

 - a.
+Explain and apply techniques used in incomplete record situations: - b.
+Use Accounting equation and comparison of networth method to calculate profit or loss - c.
+Use ledger accounts to calculate missing figures - d.
+Prepare cash and/or bank summaries - e.
+Use profit percentages to calculate missing figures.

+7.10 Non-Profit-Oriented Organizations Learners will be able to:

-Define and explain Non-profit making organization
+- Define and explain Non-profit oriented a. organization

-- b.
-Prepare and explain the uses of the following statement:
+- Prepare and explain the uses of the following b. statements:

 - Receipts and payments accounts

 - Statement of income and expenditure

 - Statement of financial position